iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 #### 2. Create an account

+This part of the code will:

-Create a new account manager with defined options and store your mnemonic seed phrase.
+1. Create a new account manager with defined options
+2. Store your mnemonic seed phrase.

 ```javascript
 async function run() {